AcademySoftwareFoundation/MaterialX/README.md

                 XML serialization.
     python    - Support modules for MaterialX Python.

-### Disclaimer
+### Usage

-    All code which resides in the ShaderGen module is ADSK work in progress all code may be subject to change.
+    All code which resides in the ShaderGen module as well as the definition and implementation library structure under documents/ is Autodesk work in progress.
+All code may be subject to change.

-    Additionally the definition and implementation library structure under documents/ is also work in progress.
+    Use of this code is subject to the terms of the Autodesk license agreement provided at the time of installation or download, or which otherwise accompanies this software in either electronic or hard copy form.